ElSangour/ElSangour-MNSIT_digits_Classification/README.md

 This project demonstrates the application of a neural network in classifying handwritten digits.
 While the model achieves high accuracy, misclassifications are still present, often involving visually similar digits such as 9 and 4, or 5 and 6.
 Further improvements can be made by experimenting with more complex architectures, such as Convolutional Neural Networks (CNNs).

-typescript

-You can paste this directly into your `README.md` file.
-Let me know if you need any further